 Plan for your financial freedom after-tax dollars and stop using RSPs as your retirement vehicle.
 If you have $2 million in your RSP, in reality, you only have $1 million because CRA owns half of that account.
 So, look at that financial freedom piece, what you’re trying to accomplish, and where you’re trying to go.

-If you want to learn how to achieve financial freedom as a business owner, visit our Contact Page to get in touch with us and we’d be happy to run you through our full financial Blueprint process.
+If you want to learn how to achieve financial freedom as a business owner, book a call and we’d be love to run you through our full financial Blueprint process.